 Even though contractually I only have to stay until 2:30, most days I’m at school until 4:30 or 5:00.
 There just isn’t enough time in the day to get it all done!
 I am one of those people who doesn’t like to bring things home, so I prefer to get as much done while I’m at school.
 If that means staying until 5:00 pm, then that’s what I’ll do, but most days I try to leave around 3:30 or 4:00.
 I gotta cook dinner and spend some time with my family, don’t I?

-So that’s a peek into our daily schedule for 2nd grade.
-What are somethings that you do in your second grade classroom?
+So that’s a peek into our daily schedule for 2nd grade!
+Told you… we don’t always get through it all… but we always TRY!
+What are some things that you do in your second grade classroom?